ersel/into-async-js/notes.md

 ## Step 3 - Check and tidy up

-On postman or in your browser check that you can access both endpoints and that the messages displayed match the ones you set in your server
+On postman or in your browser check that you can access all endpoints and that the messages displayed match the ones you set in your server

 ✅ You can change the message in the controller of the root route to something more meaningful than "Hello World", eg, "Welcome to the Jokes API" or similar.
 ✅ Don't forget to commit and push your work.